yegor256/blog/_drafts/maven-central.md

 You will get three new files: `pubring.gpg.asc`, `secring.gpg.asc` and `settings.xml.asc`.
 Add them to the root directory of your project, commit and push.
-They contain your secret information, but only Rultor server can decrypt them.
+The files contain your secret information, but only the Rultor server can decrypt them.

 ## Add Sonatype Repositories

-I would recommend you to use [jcabi-parent](http://parent.jcabi.com), as a parent pom for your project.
+I would recommend using [jcabi-parent](http://parent.jcabi.com), as a parent pom for your project.
 This will make many further steps unnecessary.
 If you're using jcabi-parent, skip this step.